SpottyMatt/raspbian-stepmania-arcade/README.md

 When it finishes, you'll get to make overclocking decisions and wrestle with USB sound.

-Preparing to Build StepMania
+Preparation
 =========================

+Preparing the Pi to Build StepMania
+-------------------------

 `make system-prep`
--------------------------

 Installs dependencies and configures the Raspberry Pi to be able to build StepMania.